Persistent volume management¶

 Kubernetes method of defining the type, size, provisioning interface, and other properties of storage volumes.

-When the user completes their workspace or job, the PV will be unmounted and sit idle until it is either reused for the user’s next job or garbage collected.
+When the user completes their workspace or job, the PV data will be written to the Domino File System, and the PV will be unmounted and sit idle until it is either reused for the user’s next job or garbage collected.
 By reusing PV’s, users who are actively working in a project will not need to copy data from the blob store to a PV repeatedly.

 A job will only match with either a fresh PV or one previously used by that project.
 PV’s are not reused between projects.